Molly Qerim knows her sports.

-Qerim hosts the network’s NFL a.m. and NFL Fantasy Live shows, in addition to serving as a reporter and anchor on the CBS Sports Network and contributing to Fox Sports 1′s ultimate fighting coverage.
+The moderator for ESPN’s First Take has previously worked for the NFL Network as the host of the station’s NFL a.m. and NFL Fantasy Live shows as well as a reporter and anchor on the CBS Sports Network and Fox Sports 1.

 1. She’s From the Same Home Town as Brian Leetch, Brad Ausmus & James Van Der Beek